onasunnymorning/curlFilestore/README.md

 # curlFilestrore
-POST a file to this service and save to cloud storage
+Simple REST webserivice that lets' you POST a file and store it somwhere in the cloud